The beginning of a life-long journey…

 Whether its creating crafts and paintings with the Year 6 Art Monitors or dancing in the Association Hall, these engaging spaces have given the children fantastic opportunities to discover creativity and individuality through a range of diverse activities.

-With an emphasis on exploration and enquiry through outdoor education, our specialist teachers and state-of-the-art facilities provide a unique first step into a school based environment.
+With an emphasis on exploration and enquiry through outdoor education, we provide a unique first step into a school-based environment.

 If you would like to find out more about availability at The Garden or have any questions regarding the admissions process, please don't hesitate to get in touch.

 In the Early Years curriculum, we provide a happy, stimulating, exploratory experience for our children within a unique and secure setting.
 First and foremost, our aim is for the children to develop important life skills, such as curiosity, creativity, persistence, resilience, imagination, confidence and resourcefulness.